enjoy-digital/litex/README.md

 **litex.soc:**
 Provides definitions/modules to build cores (bus, bank, flow), cores and tools to build a SoC from such cores.

-**litex.boards:**
-Provides platforms and targets for the supported boards.
-All Migen's platforms can also be used in LiteX.
-The boards present in the LiteX repository are the official ones that are used for development/CI.
-More boards are available at: https://github.com/litex-hub/litex-boards

 # Quick start guide
 1. Install Python 3.6+ and FPGA vendor's development tools and/or [Verilator](http://www.veripool.org/).
 2. Install Migen/LiteX and the LiteX's cores: